rvdh/puppet-uwsgi/README.md

    operating system versions.
 Try your luck on other platforms...
 3. This module does not support Puppet 3 or Puppet < 4.7 and heavily relies on Hiera 5 data-in-modules.
 Please upgrade.
+4. Installation of uWSGI
+   * Except on Ubuntu 14.04 and Debian 7, uWSGI will be installed from package repos.
+     This enables you to install more options for uWSGI like special loggers or language support.
+     *By default, this module will imitate the `pip` provider behaviour and* *install Python support.*
+   * When you use the `pip` provider, be aware that your uWSGI installation will **only** support Python.
+You can try to use the `gem` provider for Ruby / Rack support, but this is neither tested nor supported.
+There is no support for installing more modules via `uwsgiconfig.py`.
+     (Happy to accept a PR lifting these limits...!)

 ## Defined Types